Malaysian Bahá’í News/Volume 7/Issue 3/Text

 Bahá’í Prayers for late President of Liberia

 On Tuesday evening, July 27, 1971, a service for the late President William V. S. Tubman of Liberia was held at the Centennial Pavilion in Monrovia.
 In the vast audience were the new President of Liberia, the widow of the late President, Heads of African States, representatives of foreign governments, and representatives of religious and fraternal organizations.
-Mrs. Georgia Sanchez, member of the National Spiritual Assembly,
+Mrs. Georgia Sanchez, member of the National Spiritual Assembly, recited two Bahá’í prayers, one a prayer for the departed and the other, a prayer for mankind.
+When the words of Bahá’u’lláh and ‘Abdu’l-Bahá echoed through the large pavilion, a special power was released in an atmosphere which became quiet and still as Heads of State and the public listened with deep respect to the Bahá’í prayers.

-Then on Sunday evening, August lst, there was a special televised tribute to the late President at which the only holy words included in the program were selections from The Hidden Words of Bahá’u’lláh.
+Then on Sunday evening, August 1st, there was a special televised tribute to the late President at which the only holy words included in the program were selections from The Hidden Words of Bahá’u’lláh.
 There were many enquiries about the Faith by television viewers.

 Catholic priest becomes Bahá’í in Spain.